Kolaru/MathTeXEngine.jl/README.md

 When a string is parsed, a character can occur as a text character or within a math expression, and a font has to be chosen accordingly.
-The characters in a text expression come from a variety of fonts, depending of whether they should be rendered upright or italic or with some other style.
+The characters in a text expression come from a variety of fonts, depending on whether they should be rendered upright or italic or with some other style.
 For characters in mathematical expressions usually a single [mathematical font](https://en.wikipedia.org/wiki/OpenType#Math) is used, and stylized glyphs are chosen from the [Unicode maths blocks](https://en.wikipedia.org/wiki/Mathematical_operators_and_symbols_in_Unicode).
 The set of all fonts forms a `FontFamily`, and several are predefined here (NewComputerModer, TeXGyreHeros, TeXGyrePagella, and LucioleMath)